 In 2018, PASPA was repealed by the Supreme Court and states across the US introduced legal sports betting bills.
 While PASPA was removed from the federal codebooks, the Federal Wire Act needed to be revisited to allow domestic online sports gambling.
 The Wire Act’s prohibitive scope now only outlaws interstate wagering.

-Despite PASPA’s removal, Oregon has not made any efforts to legalize domestic sports betting.
-Nonetheless, OR bettors can utilize legal licensed and regulated offshore online sportsbooks.
+Since PASPA’s removal, Oregon has launched their own mobile sportsbook entitled “Scoreboard”.
+In addition, OR bettors can still utilize legal licensed and regulated offshore online sportsbooks.

 Oregon Online Gambling Law FAQs